kiranbakale/AMI-Readme/docs/environment_advanced.md

 This feature can support mounting a disk on any path in machine groups as desired.

-For GitLab we suggest the following mount paths are suggested:
+For GitLab, we suggest the following mount paths are suggested:

-- `/var/opt/gitlab` - Common path for GitLab to store stateful data (e.g. Git Repo data, etc...).
+- `/var/opt/gitlab` - Common path for GitLab to store stateful data (e.g. Git Repo data).
 - `/var/log/gitlab` - Common path for GitLab to store its logs.

 ## Gitaly Setups - Cluster or Sharded